 As per the 1996 Constitution, local governments in South Africa are responsible for the delivery of basic services such as water, sanitation, electricity and solid waste collection, while provincial governments have the primary responsibility for social services (education, health and welfare) and the built environment (human settlements).
 National government departments have the mandate for water and electricity (energy) infrastructure.
 Some devolution of these functions takes place, especially in metropolitan municipalities such as Cape Town which have 'exclusive municipal executive and legislative authority in its area', giving it more powers than local and district municipalities.
-Nevertheless, for the city to successfully meet its goals it is dependent on national policy and legislation as well as capable national government departments.
-Some of the major challenges that the city has no or a limited mandate to address issues around social development, education, health, as well as safety and security - all of which fall under national and provincial government mandates.
+Nevertheless, for the City to successfully meet its goals it is dependent on national policy and legislation as well as capable national government departments.
+Some of the major challenges that the City has no or a limited mandate to address include issues around social development, education, health, as well as safety and security - all of which fall under national and provincial government mandates.

 National guidance regarding the local implementation of the SDGs and NUA is still in preliminary stages.
 Initial efforts by the central government have centred around the alignment of South Africa's National Development Plan with Agenda 2030 as well as Agenda 2063 of the African Union.
-The localisation of the NUA is envisaged to be largely realized through the implementation of the Integrated Urban Development Framework (IUDF), a policy initiative of the national government coordinated by the Department of Co-operative Governance and Traditional Affairs (COGTA).
-A discussion document for the localisation of the NUA is available for public input.
+The localization of the NUA is envisaged to be largely realized through the implementation of the Integrated Urban Development Framework (IUDF), a policy initiative of the national government coordinated by the Department of Cooperative Governance and Traditional Affairs (COGTA).

 Awareness and engagement with regard to the SDGs is growing in the City of Cape Town.
 City officials were previously involved in the Mistra Urban Futures SDG indicator pilot project, as well as the ISO 37120 certification process.
 The latter is a pioneering global standard for city indicators, implemented by Citynet and the World Council on City Data (WCCD), which provides a comprehensive list of 100 indicators that enables cities to measure and compare their social, economic, and environmental performance in relation to other cities around the world.
-In 2016, the City of Cape Town's data were certified as 'aspirational' and the City is 4 indicators away from reaching gold status.
-As a member of the Rockefeller 100 Resilient Cities Network, the City is preparing its City Resilience Index and in this process, synergies are sought with the SDGs and NUA in order to localize these objectives through a resilience lens.
+In 2016, the City of Cape Town's data was certified as 'aspirational', and is 4 indicators away from reaching gold status.
+As a member of the Rockefeller 100 Resilient Cities Network, the City is preparing its City Resilience Index and in this process synergies are sought with the SDGs and NUA in order to localize these objectives through a resilience lens.